Chill Out: Simplify Restorative Yoga with a Chair

 5. Rest here for 2 to 5 minutes.
 Then use your hands to slowly lift your torso, lifting your head up last.

+The variation shown below adds a bolster for a different method of support.
 A restorative version of Upavista Konasana practiced with the help of a chair and support of a bolster

 3. Reclining Bound Angle Pose (Supta Baddha Konasana) on a Chair

 Supta Baddha Konasana is often taught in a supine position with the feet on the floor.
-This restorative yoga variation with a chair elevates the feet, which makes it more of an inversion and uses gravity to help lengthen the lower spine and stretch the adductor group.
+This restorative yoga variation with a chair elevates the feet, which makes it more of an inversion, and uses gravity to help lengthen the lower spine and stretch the adductor group.

 1. Keep the chair in the same orientation as the last pose.